o3-shop/tinymce-editor-documentation/source/Developer/Customization.md

 ### Add

-- To add an option, create a new class that complies with the interface 'O3\TinyMCE\Application\Core\TinyMCE\Options\OptionInterface'.
+- To add an option, create a new class that fulfills the interface 'O3\TinyMCE\Application\Core\TinyMCE\Options\OptionInterface'.
 - In the class 'O3\TinyMCE\Application\Core\TinyMCE\Configuration' extend the method 'addCustomOptions' and execute the call '$this->addOption()' in it with the instance of your created class.

 ### Modify